fastapi/fastapi/docs/deployment.md

 !!! tip
     If you are in a hurry or don't care, continue with the next section for step by step instructions to set everything up.

-To learn the basics of HTTPS, from a consumer perspective, check <a href="https://howhttps.works/" target="_blank">https://howhttps.works/</a>.
+To learn the basics of HTTPS, from a consumer perspective, check <a href="https://howhttps.works/" class="external-link" target="_blank">https://howhttps.works/</a>.

 Now, from a developer's perspective, here are several things to have in mind while thinking about HTTPS: